Navarre, Florida

 Navarre is a census-designated place and unincorporated community in Santa Rosa County in the northwest Florida Panhandle.
 It is a major bedroom community for mostly U.S. military personnel, federal civil servants, local population, retirees and defense contractors.
 Due to Navarre Beach and the 4 mi of beach front on the Gulf of Mexico thereof, as well as several miles of beaches within the Navarre Beach Marine Park and the Gulf Islands National Seashore, it has a small, but rapidly growing community of nature enthusiasts and tourists.
 Navarre has grown from being a small town of around 1,500 in 1970 to a town with a population estimated at 43,540 as of 2022, if including both the Navarre and Navarre Beach Census Designated Places.
+The Navarre CDP recorded a population of 40,817 at the 2020 census.

 Navarre is about 25 miles east of Pensacola and about 15 miles west of Fort Walton Beach.
 The community is roughly centered on the junction of U.S. Route 98 and State Road 87.
-It is part of the Pensacola–Ferry Pass–Brent Metropolitan Statistical Area (more commonly referred to as the Pensacola Metro Area), and is the second largest community in the metropolitan area, according to a study.
+It is part of the Pensacola–Ferry Pass–Brent, Florida Metropolitan Statistical Area (more commonly referred to as the Pensacola Metro Area), and is the second largest community in the metropolitan area, according to a study.
 Navarre is the third-largest community in the Florida Panhandle.

 Navarre is the principal community of the census-defined Navarre-Miramar Beach-Destin Urbanized Area.
 The community is known for the natural environment, swimming, picnic spots, and its beach.